 As an advertising space, producers can expect $220 million of revenue to be injected into their industry.
 An 85% jump from 2017 with growth expected to continue similarly in the coming years.

 The average listener consumes more than 105 minutes of audio per day compared to your average person. (remember these we will bring them up later !)

 The real beauty in this medium is how it is strengthening the public sphere.
 That being, conversations that mean the most to people and communities.
 Conversations that people are invested in and are passionate about, separate from any financial or political agendas.
-And, for the majority, these are conversations that greatly favour our own interests and hobbies.

 Now, before moving on I want to address a term called Salience.
 Salience is the ease by which issues and information can be retrieved from our memory.
 It has a huge role in giving people confidence to make informed divisions.

 So when you are dealing with an audience that , on average, consumes 88 percent of your content equating to 105 extra minutes of audio information, the salience of issues addressed in these podcasts can become, not only extremely easy to recall but also a little tricky to negotiate between fact and fiction.